termleech/xv6-riscv-docker/README.md

 # xv6-riscv setup with docker

----
+This setup was forked from https://github.com/SaiVK/xv6-riscv-docker and updated with recent changes to the RISC toolchain.

 ## Setting up Docker image with Riscv-tools:
 __Step 1:__ Install Docker by referring to the following link: _https://docs.docker.com/engine/install/_

 __Step 2:__ Pull _riscv-tools_ docker image.
 ```
-docker pull svkv/riscv-tools:v1.0
+docker pull termleech/xv6-risc-tools:v1.0.0
 ```
 __Step 3:__ Verifying docker image
 ```
-docker run -it svkv/riscv-tools:v1.0
+docker run -it termleech/xv6-risc-tools:v1.0.0
 ```
 The above command results in a bash.
-The _/home/os-iitm_ is the home directory which houses the _install/_ directory where all the RiscV related tools and qemu binaries are located.
+The _/home/csc401_ is the home directory which houses the _install/_ directory where all the RiscV related tools and qemu binaries are located.
 Press Ctrl^D to exit from the docker container.

 ## Building xv6-riscv with Docker
 __Step 1:__ Clone _xv6-riscv_ repo into your host system.
 ```
 git clone https://github.com/mit-pdos/xv6-riscv